bow-swift/nef/README.md

 ### 🌁 Exporting Carbon code snippets

 Xcode Playgrounds are a great place where prototyping and trying new concepts.
-Many times we want to share some Swift snippets, for this `Carbon` is a cool tool and `nef` lovely integrated it.
-You can take your Xcode Playground, write several pieces of code and keep it on verified.
-Later you can export the whole code snippets, with the next command:
+Oftentimes we want to share some Swift snippets; for this, `Carbon` is a cool tool and `nef` lovely integrated it.
+You can take your Xcode Playground, write several pieces of code and keep it verified.
+Later you can export all your code snippets, with the next command:

 ```bash
 ➜ nef carbon --project <path-to-input> --output <path-to-output>